 Student Group or Educational Group - Group of students with teachers and parents.

-Supplier (or seller) – Company that provides a touristic service.
+Supplier – Company that provides a tourist service or benefit.

 Step On Guide - A knowledgeable individual from the target community who is contracted by a tour operator to “step on” the bus to escort and educate a touring group.